Ahmo88/Servo-Motor-80ST-M02430/README.md

         Pn067 must be 6 for 8 , N , 2 ( Modbus , RTU ) communication function
         Pn069 4095 Input function control mode select register 2
         Pn071 4095 Input function logic state set register 2

+# Shaft rotation scale:
+    - Driver use register 120 and 121 for Servo shaft rotation register 120, full turns (if is 1 then will turn shaft 1 times "360" degre) register 121, partial turns (if is 5000 it will turn shaft half "180" degre, if is 2500 then "90" degree)

+    - Driver use register 387 for encoder position and it contains 2 registers registers[0] and registers[1]
+        registers[1] is for hight bit (full turns) registers[0] is for low bit (partial turns)

+    So we use scale for "partial turns" registers[0].
+In code if we need to print value of 0.5 then we scale encoder rough value registers[0] for example 5000 * 0.0001 == 0.5 turns (half turn).
+    In this case we will se that encoder position is 0.5

+    It is same for writing 121 register, only we need to scale with 10000.
+    For example in input we write "0.5 value" but in code scale (0.5 input value * 10000) so we get 5000 (180 degree == half turns)

+    So for encoder scale register 387 is registers[0] * 0.0001, and for partial 121 scale * 10000